walkerlala/MISC/README.md

 about invalid input, then we can determine that the second one can pass the validation check(though the result is wrong) and know that this site is vulnerable to SQL injection attack.
 This is call Blind SQL Injection.

+#### Injected Union Query
+In this type of attack, the intruder injects a query which contains set operators.
+A injected union SQL would be generated as:

+    ```SQL
+    SELECT salary FROM employee WHERE username=’’ and password=’’
+    UNION SELECT salary FROM employee where emp_id=’10125’;
+    ```

+The first part generate a null value.
+However, it allow intruder to access info of the user having id 10125.

 Defense against SQL injection